Haneeshkumar/IOT-Weather-Monitoring-System/README.md

 # IoT Weather Monitoring System

 ## Overview
 This project monitors temperature and humidity using ESP8266 and DHT11 sensor and sends real-time data to the cloud using Adafruit IO.
+It also uses a machine learning model to predict future temperature and humidity values.

 ## Features
 - Real-time temperature & humidity monitoring
 - Cloud integration using Adafruit IO
 - Live data visualization dashboard
+-
+  ## Prediction
+The system uses a Machine Learning model to predict future temperature and humidity values based on historical data.
+- Model Used: Random Forest model
+- Input: Historical sensor data
+- Output: Predicted future values (next few hours) This enhances the system from monitoring to intelligent forecasting.

 ## Components Used
 - ESP8266